alikariminik/Fun-n-Games-MSP4/README.md

 # Fun-N-Games README
-Here is a link to the website [Fun-N-Games](https://fun-n-games.herokuapp.com/home)
+Here is a link to the website [Fun-N-Games](https://fun-n-games.herokuapp.com/)

 ## What is this ReadME for?
-This is the ReadMe for the website Fun-N-Games.
-Fun-N-Games is an e-commerce toystore website built using Django an application with the use of Python, HTML, CSS, JavaScript.
-The Products, User Accounts and Models are in a SQL Elephant Database and static files such as images and CSS are stored with AWS.
+This is the ReadMe for the website Fun-N-Games - an e-commerce toystore built using Django along with the use of Python, HTML, CSS, JavaScript.
+The Products, User Accounts and Models are stored in a SQL Elephant Database and static files such as images and CSS are stored within a S3 Bucket on AWS.

 ## Table of Contents
 * [User Experience Design (UX)](#UX)